patriciogonzalezvivo/eyeo16/README.md

 --

 <!-- .slide: data-background="#000000" -->
-"**I saw a terrible flood** that covered all the northen and low-lying lands between the North Sea and the Alps.
+"**I saw a terrible flood** that covered all the northern and low-lying lands between the North Sea and the Alps.
 It reached from England up to Russia, and from the coast of the North Sea right up to the Alps.
 I saw yellow waves, swimming rubble and the death of countless thousands...
 Two weeks passed then the visions returned, still more violent than before and an inner voice spoke:

 Look at it, it is completely real, and it will come to pass.
 You cannot doubt this."